moritzshore/miljotools/README.md

 # miljotools <img src="man/figures/logo.png" align="right" height="138"/>

-This R package hosts a variety of functions for NIBIO DMN Hydrology and Water Environment.
+This R package aims to host a variety of functions for and from [NIBIO DMN](https://www.nibio.no/en/about-eng/our-divisions/division-of-environment-and-natural-resources?locationfilter=true), departments [Soil](https://www.nibio.no/en/about-eng/our-divisions/division-of-environment-and-natural-resources/soil-and-land-use?locationfilter=true) and [Water](https://www.nibio.no/en/about-eng/our-divisions/division-of-environment-and-natural-resources/hydrology-and-water-environment?locationfilter=true).
 If any bugs or problems are encountered, please open a new [issue](https://github.com/moritzshore/miljotools/issues) and we will attempt to resolve it.

 **Table of contents**